 Most participants will leave from Haulover Marine Center in North Miami Beach, though some will be leaving from relatively nearby TNT Custom Marine.

-“There are a bunch of boats already here and more are rolling in right now,” said Tim Gallagher, the Wentzville, Mo., high-performance powerboat company’s director of sales and marketing.
+“There are a bunch of boats already here and more are rolling in right now,” said Tom Stuart, the Wentzville, Mo., high-performance powerboat company’s director of sales and marketing.
 “We have MTIs coming from all over the country—all the way from out West with boats from Lake Powell and Lake Havasu, from the Midwest and East Coast, from everywhere.

 “This is our biggest event of the year,” he continued.
 “Last year, we had 28 boats.
 This year, we’re at 49 boats.
 So in one year, we’ve almost doubled in size.”